wong-ziyi/pytorch_fnet/README.md

 pip install .[examples]
 ```

+### Vendored dependency notice

+The repository now ships a minimal copy of `aicsimageio/` in-tree.
+Python 3.13 builds of the upstream project currently require binary wheels that are not yet available, which prevented `fnet` from installing in the default development environment.
+The bundled module only implements the subset of the API exercised by our datasets (loading `CZYX` volumes and writing simple OME-TIFF fixtures) so that contributors can `pip install -e .` without waiting for third-party wheels.
+When upstream wheels become available again we can drop the shim, but until then please avoid installing PyPI’s `aicsimageio` side-by-side as it will shadow the packaged stub.

 ## Demo on Canned AICS Data
 This will download some images from our [Integrated Cell Quilt repository](https://open.quiltdata.com/b/allencell/tree/aics/pipeline_integrated_cell/) and start training a model
 ```shell